Rapptz/Gears/docs/index.rst

 Gears is a collection of utilities (henceforth now called "modules") that are helpful to C++11 programmers.
 These include a large collection of modules ranging from the string module to the functional module.
-You can consider Gears to be similar to Boost -- that is, a bunch of things that are there to help the general public with the repetitive things in C++.
+You can consider Gears to be similar to Boost -- that is, a bunch of things that are there to help the typical programmer with the repetitive things in C++.

 Using Gears